-Here’s my latest project and amigurumi pattern, “The Chick Who Lived,” cheekily inspired by J.K.
-Rowling’s Harry Potter series.
+Here’s my latest project, a Harry Potter amigurumi pattern, “The Chick Who Lived,” cheekily inspired by J.K.
+Rowling’s magical series.
 I transformed my Eggy chick amigurumi into a Wizarding Chick, complete with a lightning scar, round spectacles, a house scarf, and a twig wand.

 He is ready to be accepted into Chickwarts School of Chickcraft and Wizardry!
 Here, any Chick can learn how to fly, how to cast a spell to catch the early worm, and how to read the future by the leaves in the water fountain.